 The NACUFS Culinary Challenge is sanctioned by the American Culinary Federation (ACF), and is classified as a Category W - Customized Wildcard Category.

 No advance preparation or cooking is allowed.
 Vegetables can be peeled and salads may be cleaned and washed but not cut or shaped in any form; beans may be pre-soaked.
 Exceptions are chopped herbs, shallots, garlic, and mirepoix.
 Each contestant will be allowed up to 30 minutes of preparation time before the competition to complete these tasks.
+Each contestant will be given an additional 15 minutes of preparation time to fabricate their protein for the judges review.

 Competitors may also bring proteins pre-marinated, but will be required to demonstrate making of the marinade during the allowed 60 minute cooking time.
 (Access to the kitchen before the competition will be available to allow marinating of the protein.)